 This committee consists of two groups - one focused on sustainability in the curriculum and the other focused on out of classroom learning.
 The goal of this group is to encourage education as a way of promoting sustainable practices on campus and in the larger community.

 As the name implies, this group's main focus is food, purchasing, and waste.
-Throughout the years this committee has worked with dining services as the 35% local food goal was achieved, developed purchasing guidelines for items such as paper and cleaning supplies and worked closely with students looking to make positive change on campus.
+Throughout the years this committee has worked with dining services as the 35 percent local food goal was achieved, developed purchasing guidelines for items such as paper and cleaning supplies and worked closely with students looking to make positive change on campus.

 The Energy and Water Task Group promotes sustainability by looking at Luther's energy and water usage and seeking ways to reduce the use of these resources.